-To sum up here, the above analysis shows that Mauritius has, to a great extent, implemented the key elements of the AML preventive pillar and the FATF the AML/CFT regime, money laundering, especially by PEPs, continues.
+To sum up here, the above analysis shows that Mauritius has, to a great extent, implemented the key elements of the AML preventive pillar and the FATF Recommendations.
+Nevertheless, the examples mentioned above demonstrate that, despite the AML/CFT regime, money laundering, especially by PEPs, continues.